-‘Why is Supreme is so expensive?’ is one of the most asked questions in the world of fashion, right now.
+‘Why is Supreme so expensive?’ is one of the most asked questions in the fashion world.

-In this article, I’ll introduce you to the brand’s history, heritage, and unveil 4 secret strategies it uses to create brand image and demand.
+In this article, I’ll introduce you to the brand’s history and heritage and unveil 4 secret strategies Supreme uses to ‘keep the flag flying high.’

-From a small skateboarding label to a billion-dollar streetwear company in 2021, Supreme is indeed one of the world’s most expensive brands.
+From a small skateboarding label to a billion-dollar streetwear company in 2023, Supreme is one of the world’s most expensive brands.

 So, Why is Supreme so Expensive?

-In fact, Supreme has become one of the most expensive brands in the world by using, to perfection, four key business strategies:
+Supreme has become one of the most expensive brands in the world by using, to perfection, 4 finely-tuned strategies:

-As you’ll discover in this article, these 4 strategies are beautifully intertwined, with each one strengthening the next one.
+As you’ll discover in this article, these 4 strategies are beautifully intertwined, strengthening each other.

-For example, each limited edition has lured more celebrities in; in exchange, a community of fans, resellers, and collectors was built.
+For example, each limited edition has lured in more celebrities; in exchange, a bigger community of fans, resellers, and collectors is built.

 To outsiders, Supreme is a brand with an eye-catching logo, limited product releases, and designer collaborations.

-To its followers, Supreme is an obsession that keeps building an entire subculture of its own.
+To its followers, Supreme is an obsession that keeps building an entire subculture.

 Rebellious Brand Image